 Protect sensitive breeding birds and fragile flora.
 Birds in the zone are the subject of long-term scientific study.

-Three species of breeding birds and extensive moss $\prime$ lichen vegetation is present on Norsel Point
+Three species of breeding birds and extensive moss / lichen vegetation are present on Norsel Point

 Environmental Research & Assessment 11 Dec 2016.